- First Aid

 Insect Stings and Animal Bites:

 If a bee or wasp should sting, quickly remove the stinger by firmly scraping over the bite with a credit card.
 This will dislodge the stinger and the source of the poison.
 Avoid using tweezers as this may force more toxin into the sting.
-Ice application will reduce pain, and a Benedryl stick can be applied to reduce swelling and itching.
+Ice application will reduce pain, and a Benadryl stick can be applied to reduce swelling and itching.
 Alcohol swabs also work well for these and mosquito bites.
 Bee stings are extremely serious to a person with an allergic reaction.
+If the swelling is confined to the area of the sting ( left arm if the bite was to left hand) this is a normal reaction.
+If breathing becomes difficult and swelling or rash extends beyond the sting, it is considered an emergency requiring swift action.
 Call 911 and use an epi pen if one is available.
-It will halt the anaphalaxic shock.
+It will halt the anaphalactic shock.

 In the event of an animal bite, wash thoroughly w/ soap and water then cover w/ a bandage.
 Seek medical help.
 Write down a description of the animal and its whereabouts for local animal control.
 The animal will need to be evaluated for rabies and quarantined.